Hanlan's Point Beach: Police harassment

+City council

 In 1983, the City paved and realigned Lakeshore Avenue.
 This new road quickly supplanted Beach Road as the main artery on the west side of the island, enlarging the buffer between the beach and island visitors and further isolating the space.

 Hanlan's Point Beach has been an important gathering place for Toronto's gay community since at least the 1950s.
-Canada’s first Gay Pride celebration was held on the beach on August 1, 1971 to unite the community and encourage participation in the We Demand Rally held later that month in Ottawa.
+Canada's first Gay Pride celebration was held on the beach on August 1, 1971, to unite the community and encourage participation in the We Demand Rally held later that month in Ottawa.
 The Gay Day Picnic was organized by the Community Homophile Association of Toronto, the University of Toronto Homophile Association, and Toronto Gay Action.

 Hanlan's Point became a location for nude sunbathing.
 In 1999, Toronto City Council approved a one-year pilot project for a nude beach at Hanlan's Point following a proposal by the gay naturist organization TNT!MEN (Totally Naked Toronto Men Enjoying Nudity) and Councillor Kyle Rae.
 In 2000, the council extended the project for another two years.
 Finally in 2002, the clothing-optional beach was made permanent.

 The Toronto City Council decision was met with strong opposition from conservative councillors such as Giorgio Mammoliti.
 It was also an infrequent target of police crackdowns for nude sunbathing.
 Its official status has resulted in a distinct increase in ferry traffic, and it appears to be a profitable component of public- and private-sector advertising campaigns, since it draws visitors to Toronto.
 Police and park officials now work in partnership with the beachgoers to maintain the friendly atmosphere.
 Some nudists prior to a 2023 expansion of the clothing optional area advocated to make the clothing optional side of Hanlan's Point Beach a nude beach due to what they see as an excessive number of clothed people on the clothing optional side of the beach.